fl101/awardfares-blog/_posts/2023-10-03-sas-acquisition.md

 sitemap: false
 ---

 SAS announced **major** news today during a press conference.
-The airline has been under restructuring since it filed for bankruptcy, under the U.S. chapter 11 process.
+The airline has been under restructuring since it filed for bankruptcy under the U.S. Chapter 11 process.
 After several months, they reached a significant milestone: it will be acquired by a new consortium that includes Air France-KLM, leaving behind Star Alliance and joining SkyTeam.

-But what does this mean for us, flyers, EuroBonus members, and SAS travellers?
-If you are worried about your pile of SAS EuroBonus points and what's going to happen to them, we are here to shed some light in the processs and help you.
+But what does this mean for us, flyers, EuroBonus members, and SAS travelers?
+If you are worried about your pile of SAS EuroBonus points and what will happen to them, we are here to shed some light on the process and help you.

-Even though it's too early to judge the details, speculation is usually an enemy that can hold you back and provoque bad decisions.

-In this post, we cover everything we know about the transition and next steps.
+Even though it’s too early to judge the details, speculation is usually an enemy that can hold you back and trigger bad decisions.
+This post covers everything we know about the transition and next steps.

 ### In This Post